Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Theoretical Background

 If we normalize $S(\rr;p^\mu)$ such that it integrates to 1 over all space, noting the identity $\int \frac{d^3\kk}{(2\pi)^3} \,D_{\q,s}\left(\rr,\kk\right) = \left| \phi_{\q,s}(\rr) \right|^2$ we get the Koonin-Pratt formula\cite{koonin-kp,pratt-kp}

-Applying the smoothness and on-shell approximations together assures that we do not evaluate the source function at off-shell momenta, which allows for the use of source models which are only defined on-shell (e.g. from classical hydrodynamic or kinetic theory simulations).
+Applying the smoothness and on-shell approximations together ensures that we do not evaluate the source function at off-shell momenta, which allows for the use of source models which are only defined on-shell (e.g. from classical hydrodynamic or kinetic theory simulations).
 However, in certain cases the approximations create pathological behavior, such as free bosonic correlation functions dropping below unity\cite{inconsistency,pratt-smoothness}.
 In this work, we will investigate corrections to both of these approximations.

-Before continuing onto our corrections, we also note the analogous formalism for coalescence.
+Before turning to our corrections, we also note the analogous formalism for coalescence.
 The coalescence factor for particles with four-momenta $p_1^\mu$ and $p_2^\mu$ (masses $m_1$ and $m_2$, spins $s_1$ and $s_2$) coalescing into a particle with four-momentum $p_c^\mu$ (mass $m_c$, spin $s_c$, with $N_c$ particles produced) is defined as

 where this is evaluated when $p_c^\mu$ is at rest in the PRF, i.e. $P^\mu =p_c^\mu$.
 This gives\cite{bellini-blum}

 where $D(r^\mu,k^\mu)$ is now the relativistic Wigner density for the bound state and

 Notice that the denominator contains $S(r^\mu,0;p^\mu)$ without invoking the smoothness approximation.
 In fact, both of the event-mixed particles in the denominator and the coalesced nucleus are all assumed to have the same rest frame, i.e. $\q=0$ for this entire calculation and the on-shell approximation is exact (the mass of the coalesced nucleus is slightly less than the sum of the constituent masses, by the binding energy, but we neglect this here).
 We can therefore safely replace $P^\mu$ with $p^\mu$.